Tenable Completes Acquisition Of Ermetic

 Ermetic will also expand and augment Tenable Cloud Security, which enables security teams to continuously assess the security posture of cloud environments, offering full visibility and helping to prioritize efforts based on business risk.

-Register for our upcoming webinar on October 18, 2023, titled“Tenable & Ermetic: What's Next and Needed for Truly Effective Enterprise Cloud Security” Read the acquisition blog post for more context on this announcement here .
-Request a demo of Tenable Cloud Security or Tenable One .
+Register for our upcoming webinar on October 18, 2023, titled“Tenable & Ermetic: What's Next and Needed for Truly Effective Enterprise Cloud Security”.
+Read the acquisition blog post for more context on this announcement here.

 Tenable® is the Exposure Management company.
 Approximately 43,000 organizations around the globe rely on Tenable to understand and reduce cyber risk.
 As the creator of Nessus®, Tenable extended its expertise in vulnerabilities to deliver the world's first platform to see and secure any digital asset on any computing platform.
 Tenable customers include approximately 60 percent of the Fortune 500, approximately 40 percent of the Global 2000, and large government agencies.
 Learn more at tenable.